deepsense-ai/db-ally/docs/how-to/use_custom_similarity_fetcher.md

 ## Creating a Custom Fetcher

 To craft a custom fetcher, you need to create a class extending the `AbstractFetcher` class provided by db-ally.
-The `AbstractFetcher` class possesses a single method, `fetch`, which you need to implement.
+The `AbstractFetcher` class possesses a single asynchronous method, `fetch`, which you need to implement.
 This method should give back a list of strings representing all possible values from your data source.

 For example, if you wish to index the list of dog breeds from the web API provided by [dog.ceo](https://dog.ceo/), you can create a fetcher like this: